-‘Does the choker have its origins in a slave collar?’
+‘Is a choker the follow-up from a slave collar?’
 Quite some time I wonder whether this is true or not?
 A choker is a close-fitting necklace around the neck.
 And without too much imagination you see in a slave collar the same item.
 Although the choker and a slave collar have a totally different purpose.
 When I started my search to find the answer I came upon some remarkable facts.

 Nefertite with a choker and a statue of the Zanzibar slave monument (Adam Jones)